• Skip to content

 Managers need to constantly review job descriptions to keep them relevant to the employee’s role.

-Take the following steps to ensure that employees are spending their time doing those things that help the organization fulfill its mission.
+Take the following steps to ensure that employees spend their time doing those things that help the organization fulfill its mission.

 1. Update job descriptions at least annually.